Skip to main content

 A hoist inspection checklist is a structured form used to inspect a chain hoist, wire rope hoist or electric hoist before it is used for lifting.
 It covers the load chain or wire rope, hook and block assembly, brakes and clutch, limit switches and controls, electrical components, and structural items including the frame, trolley and beam clamps.
 Hoists are used across construction, manufacturing, warehousing and maintenance operations.
 A thorough inspection helps confirm the hoist is safe, identifies chain wear, hook deformation or brake faults before they cause dropped loads, and provides documented evidence of compliance with Australian Standards (AS 1418 and AS 2550) and WHS regulations.

-Benefits of hoist inspections
+Benefits of using this hoist inspection checklist

 • Load safety: verify chain or wire rope condition, hook integrity and brakes before lifting loads.